vormkracht10/laravel-permanent-cache/README.md

 ![Packagist PHP Version Support](https://img.shields.io/packagist/php-v/vormkracht10/laravel-permanent-cache) [![Latest Version on Packagist](https://img.shields.io/packagist/v/vormkracht10/laravel-permanent-cache.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/laravel-permanent-cache)

-This package aims to provide functionality of using permanent cache for heavy Eloquent models, database queries or other long running tasks in Laravel.
-The permanent cache updates itself in the background using a scheduled task or by reacting to an event so no visitors are harmed waiting long on a given request.
+This package aims to provide functionality of using permanent cache for heavy Eloquent models, database queries or other long running tasks in your Laravel app.
+The permanent cache updates itself in the background using a scheduled task or by listening to an event so no users are harmed waiting on a given request.

 ## Installation